kellertobias/servobill/README.md

 - [X] Update to SST v3

 Planned until end of June 2025:
-- [ ] Fix bug where settings cannot be saved (Known bug, will be fixed in release that includes dockerized deployment)
 - [ ] Add support for dockerized deployments (WIP, mainly needs testing)
 - [ ] Add support for SMTP mail sending (instead of only allowing SES)
 - [ ] Add support for simple inventory management (expense can create inventory items, history on inventory items, etc.)